WesleyAldridge/CAP6640/README.md

 ### Discord chat bot to detect hate speech

 A hate speech detection bot for Discord.
 Uses an artificial neural network trained on Twitter tweets to detect hate speech.
 Python.
+Tweet data from various sources; see [./data/](./data/).

 ## Proposal Document